About Alison

 • Certified GentleBirth Childbirth Educator (2024)

-• Birth & Postpartum Doula, Australian Doula College (in training)
+• Birth & Postpartum Doula, Australian Doula College (completing pracs, due for certification April 2025)

 • Natural Breastfeeeding Program with Dr Theresa Nesbitt, MD & Nancy Mohrbacher, IBCLC, FILCA (2024)